-Digital signage is a great way to promote your brand and quickly disseminate relevant information to clients or staff.
+Simply put, a digital signage player is the device used to present digital content on a display.
+Digital signage is a great way to promote your brand and quickly disseminate relevant information to clients or staff and the digital signage player is a central component to the digital signage operation.
 But if you’re new to signage players, you may have a few questions about the process.

 Let’s start at the beginning.

 A digital signage player is a small device that can be loaded with digital multimedia, such as videos, images, or dynamic content pulled from the internet, and plugged directly into a television display to make it available for public viewing.
 These players come in a variety of shapes and sizes, from set-top boxes to plug-and-play options resembling an Amazon Fire Stick or Google Chromebit.

 What are the different types of digital signage players?

 External players: This option includes your basic PCs, laptops, and tablets.
 Plug-and-play digital signage players are intuitive and come preloaded with the necessary digital signage software.
 If your provider offers consultation, it’s easy to determine which OS is necessary to run software on your digital signage player.
 If you’re a DIYer, you’ll need to do your research to determine OS compatibility and other technical specifications.

 System on Chip (SoC): While the typical digital signage player is a separate device that plugs into a display, SoC devices eliminate the need for cables and external devices by mounting a single content-carrying chip inside the display enclosure.
 While convenient, this option can limit feature availability and depends heavily on the consistency of manufacturers regarding product upgrades and code development.

 Hard Disk Drive (HDD) vs. Solid State Drive (SDD)